munificent/magpie/doc/site/markdown/motivation/design-questions/what-conversions-are-needed.markdown

 But if we could widen `a`'s type at the point of initialization to allow `String`s, that would be fine:

-    var a = 123 widen[Int | String]
+    var a = 123 upcast[Int | String]
     a = "hi" // ok now, no type change

-If widening variable types is the only use case for widening casts, we could consider rolling this into variable declaration syntax:
+If widening variable types is the only use case for upcasts, we could consider rolling this into variable declaration syntax:

     var a Int | String = 123